Gujarats/blog/content/blog/neovim-shortcuts/index.md

  ss -> split window to bottom
  <leader>gB -> open the current buffer and line in the browser(github.com or else)
  <leader>be -> list all the opened file (buffer) showing menu on the left

+#add surrounding
+v -> block the word/code first
- Many basic things which I don't cover
+gsa -> add '/" single or double quote or anything to surround the word/code Many basic things which I don't cover
 ```